sandhya-k/On-boarding-and-Off-boarding-guide/results.md

 ###Breakdown of survey respondents (total of 247 individuals):

-Reporters (includes anyone with correspondent, producer, reporter, journalist in their title and includes: investigative, food reporters, beat reporters, senior reporters): 107
+Reporters (includes anyone with correspondent, producer, reporter, journalist in their title and includes: investigative, beat reporters, senior reporters): 107

 News applications developers/data reporters: 55